Saracen (Quapaw chief): Indian removal

+Saracen witnessed the removal of his people from traditional land in Arkansas to Indian Territory.
+Because of his mixed-blood, he had no rights to the role of hereditary chief.
+He was considered a war chief and headman of the Quapaw and Anglo-Americans considered him a chief because of his deeds.

-In a letter dated January 10, 1827, written by Territorial Governor George Izard, to William H. Keating, a geologist affiliated with the American Philosophical Society, Izard said that Saracen was:
+In a letter dated January 10, 1827, written by Arkansas Territorial Governor George Izard, to William H. Keating, a geologist affiliated with the American Philosophical Society, Izard said that Saracen was:

 a half-breed...who is the most distinguished of their warriors.
 This hero, poet and musician ranks as a Chief in some respects; he is permitted to wear medals and assist at their Councils, but his honours are altogether personal and will not descend to his eldest son, as is the case with the other Chiefs whose blood is purely Indian.